YINI-lang/YINI-spec/YINI-Specification.md

 ### 9.3 Classic or C-Strings (Escaped)
 Alternatively YINI support also normal ("Classic") string literals, called C-Strings for short.
 These strings are prefixed with either `c` or `C`.
 All the usual escape sequences that represents newlines, tabs, backspaces, form-feeds, and so on are supported.

+Classic strings must start and end on the same line.

 >myText = c"This is a newline \n and this is a tab \t character."

 Escape sequences in C-Strings (in lower or uppercase):